-This 5-day itinerary is designed to show you how to see the best of Maui and still enjoy a restful vacation.
+This 5-day itinerary is designed to show you how to see the best of Maui while still enjoying a restful vacation.
 It can be shrunk down to 3 very full days or stretched to 7 more relaxing days depending on your preference.
-I love to go hiking and exploring all day, and I’m fine with limited rest, but I know that’s not most people’s idea of a vacation.
-But I wanted you to know it is possible to see it all if you have limited time on Maui or would rather see other islands like we did.
+I love to go hiking and exploring all day, and I’m fine with limited resting time.
+However, I know that’s not most people’s idea of a vacation.

 When to go?

 There is no bad time to visit Hawaii as the weather is extremely pleasant year round.
-During the winter months, you will enjoy a soothing breeze and see tons of Alaskan whales wintering in the warm Hawaiian waters.
+During the winter months, you may even spot Humpback whales wintering in the warm Hawaiian waters.
 I would only suggest to avoid school breaks as Hawai’i can get quite busy during those times.
 Airfare is also much more expensive during the summer and winter holidays.

 Where to stay?

-There are two areas I would recommend you stay on Maui: the Wailuku/ Kahului area on the eastern side and Lahaina, Kihei, and Wailea-Makena area along the western shore.
+I would recommend staying in the Wailuku/ Kahului area on the eastern side or Lahaina, Kihei, and Wailea-Makena area along the western shore.

 To ideally follow this itinerary, you would stay on the eastern side the first 3 nights and travel west for the last 2.
-However, most people prefer to stay in the same area the whole time, which I completely understand, In that case, staying near Kahului would be more economical to cut driving time.
+If you prefer to stay in the same area the whole time, staying near Kahului would be more economical and cut down driving time.

 During our time on Maui, we stayed at the North Shore Hostel in Wailuku.
 This is a great option if you are looking to explore Maui on a budget.
-I did lots of research on accommodations (what’s new?) and this hostel was by far the cheapest place to stay on the island!
-Maui is not cheap, but they offer a free pancake breakfast and excursions daily, a fully equipped kitchen, towels, snorkeling gear, and are centrally located in the artistic district of Wailuku.
+I did lots of research on accommodations.
+Shocking!
+I know.
+This hostel was by far the cheapest place to stay on the island.
+Maui is not cheap, but this hostel goes above and beyond to provide for its guests.
+They offer free pancake breakfasts, daily excursions, a fully equipped kitchen, towels, and even snorkeling gear.
+They are also centrally located in the artistic district of Wailuku.
 You can read the review I gave them here.

 Related: 6 Amazing Hawaii Budget Tips